-A mistake that I often see up and coming brands make when developing shop fits is to put too much emphasis on creativity.
+A mistake that I often see up and coming brands make when developing shop fits is to put too much emphasis on creativity through using a designer.

 Here’s the thing…our ability to be creative means that we can make your dream a reality – but it is your vision that makes our designs successful.